jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Boomers inadvertently limit younger generations' economic opportunities by maintaining outdated office technologies and work cultures.
 By preserving familiar Microsoft Office tools, traditional commuting patterns, and love of offshoring, they unintentionally restrict technological evolution.
 Most lack understanding of modern technologies like HTML, SQL, and 3D printers, reducing potential innovations to mere consumer products rather than transformative tools for survival.

-For example, an insurance appraiser I worked with used a measuring wheel for blueprints, taking days to complete what others did in hours with lasers.
+For example, an insurance appraiser I worked with used a measuring wheel to measure the dimensions of large commercial buildings, taking days to complete what others did in hours with lasers.
 Another boomer, the CEO, banned smartphones for adjusters, insisting on landline phones despite customers already embracing faster communication in their daily lives.
-Again, nobody intends to be obstinate, but those with higher positions to lose have gest reasons to resist change.
+Again, nobody intends to be obstinate, but those with outdated skill sets have good reason to resist the change new tools bring.

-The youth recognize their future is being sacrificed, reflected in the huge popularity of young adult dystopian stories like _The Hunger Games_ and _Divergent_.
-Techvolution offers an alternative: by understanding technological evolution, we can transform powerlessness into agency, turning dystopian fears into a roadmap for deliberate, positive change.
+The youth recognize their future is being sacrificed, reflected in the huge popularity of dystopian stories like _The Hunger Games_ and _Divergent_ in young adult fiction.
+Techvolution offers an alternative: by understanding technological evolution, we can transform our sense of powerlessness into agency, turning dystopian fears into a roadmap for deliberate, positive change.

 The key lesson is that evolution cannot select us for our best intentions.
 Despite natural selection constantly rejecting many aspects of our modern lifestyle, we remain too fixated on our genes and personality to listen and adapt.
 To purposefully evolve a better way of life, we must tune our identity to seek out, embrace, and protect new tools that are—for now—being held back.

 This is not a proclamation against boomers.
-Because as the history of collapses go, be it Royalist France or the Soviet Union, it is the elderly pensioners who see their benefits cut the worst, and thus they should be the first to defend against our society's worsening problems.
+Because as the history of collapses go, be it Royalist France or the Soviet Union, it is the elderly pensioners who see their benefits cut the worst, and thus they should be the first to fix our society's worsening problems.

 To solve our problems with upgraded tools we need to see ourselves as we are.

 Consider: what's more concerning—spraining an ankle or having water pipes burst during vacation?
 Our ancestors might fear a lion when facing a physical injury, but today we'd simply rest and watch Netflix.
 However, burst pipes could bankrupt you.
 I should know; I had to deny some claims because the homeowner broke an unknown condition of their insurance policy.
-If the homeowner was technologically self-aware enough to perform a simple two-minute water shut-off, they could prevent years of hardship and earn a wink from evolution.
+If the homeowner was technologically self-aware enough to perform a simple two-minute home water shut-off, they could prevent years of hardship and earn a wink from evolution.

 Yet, we rarely examine the "extended phenotype" part of ourselves.
 We remain barely conscious of our technological identities and fail to proactively develop skills that would satisfy evolutionary pressures.
 Far more people define themselves by gender, race, or heritage, compared to the tools they use to gather resources.
 Technological identity reveals who we truly are when we strip away labels—the tools we use, the problems we solve, and our ability to adapt and survive in a constantly changing world.

-Unaware of most modern tools, we resemble raccoons opportunistically using technology we encounter, believing that genetics, education, or parenting explain our success or failure.
+Unaware of most modern tools, we resemble raccoons opportunistically using technology we encounter, believing things like genetics, education, or ideologies explain our success or failure.
 As evolution penalizes our ignorance, we must look in the mirror and be honest about what we see: we are people who passionately discuss human genes and/or personality but are in reality fighting to control tools, even ones as simple as a pencil.

 ### Avoiding Evolution's Stare